 Read more: “The echo chamber effect on social media“

-How can APTs use radicalization to attack an enterprise?
+How can cyber attackers use radicalization to attack a business?

 There are any number of ways a cyber threat group could use someone on the inside; someone on the edge is ready to be pushed over.
 If an individual or group that wishes to do your company harm is able to set up an ‘inside man’, as it were (by cultivating and nurturing their viewpoint or emotional state), they are already in a position where they can directly compromise your business from the inside, bypassing common security measures.